digime/digime-sdk-nodejs/guides/authorize.md

 // state - Put anything here to identify the user when authorization completes.
 This will be passed back in the callback.
 // userAccessToken - (Optional) User access token you may already have for this user from another contract.
 // sessionOptions - (Optional) An limits or scopes to set for this session.
+// sourceType - (Optional) Use push to filter out only services that are used for push to provider type.
+Default SourceType is set to pull.
+     */
+    sourceType?: SourceType;

 const result = await sdk.getAuthorizeUrl({
     contractDetails,